 if (node0.children[n].parentElement === nodeY.lastChild)

-DOM Mutations to the HTML can also happen any time during execution, and must also be accounted for in both the backward slicing and the solver.
+DOM Mutations: Changes to the HTML can also happen any time during execution, and must also be accounted for in both the backward slicing and the solver.
 Example mutations include adding or deleting a DOM node, and modifying the content or attributes within a DOM node.
 Expressing DOM mutations can be more challenging than expressing numerical operations such as additions and subtractions, because DOM mutations are more diverse, and the DOM is a tree structure.

 Approach

-Step 1: we would do a dynamic backward slice of the JavaScript Web app’s runtime.
+Step 1: we trace the runtime execution of the JavaScript Web app, and conduct a dynamic backward slice using the trace.
 To start dynamic analysis, we would use Google’s Closure Compiler API [5] to AST-instrument the source code so that we can log the runtime execution of a JavaScript Web app: what variables are involved in each branch execution, and whether these variables have gone through any DOM operation.

-Step 2: we would analyze the backward slice and for each conditional statement we identify
+Step 2: we analyze the backward slice and for each condition that involves DOM operations, we identify the following:

 The types of HTML nodes: e.g. <a>, <p>, <div>, etc.